Sun Yaara: Plot

 Talal goes Pindi and it is decided that Roshni will accompany him back to Karachi but before that Asad passes away.

-Some years passes and Talal and Lali try to make each other agree for marriage but both disagree.
-After many tries Rafia orders Talal to marry Roshni as she is a complete girl and not like Tania, or else she will get Roshni married to Khurram.
+Some years pass and Talal and Lali try to make each other agree for marriage but both disagree.
+After many tries, Rafia orders Talal to marry Roshni as she is a complete girl and not like Tania, or else she will get Roshni married to Khurram.
 After much reluctance, Talal finally agrees on the condition that only nikkah will be done and rukhsati will be done by his wish.
 Their nikkah is done.
 On the same night Talal and Roshni meet in the garden and he tells her that Lali loves her a lot and want to see her happy upon which she asks about his love for her, he leaves from there without answering her question.

 Lali meets Tania while shopping who tells her about her marriage with Haroon and Saif's second marriage with Sabohi.

 Tania tries to contact her and tells Saif about his son Ayaan and shows his pics.